ubc/jupyter-canvas-api/README.md

 ## Description

-An API to interact with the POC JupyterHub Cluster and Canvas for Instructors.
+An API to interact with the file system hosting the JupyterHub home directories.
+It allows Instructors to Snapshot their Students Home Drives for deadlines via an API call.
+These Snapshots can be triggered via an API call initiaated from a Canvas Assignment deadline.
+Instructors can create multiple Snapshots with custom names for each student or sets of students.
+Instructors can retrieve the Snapshots via a ZIP file of the whole Snapshot or by specifing specfic files within the Snapshot.
+Instryctors can also Put grading reports into the Students Home Directory by an API call.

 ## Jupyter Hub Integration